Posted: May 25 2022

 During childhood and adolescence, in some people the eyeball doesn’t grow consistently, stretching longer as the body grows and develops.
 This can lead to your distance vision becoming blurry as the light is not focussed on the back of the eye.

-Myopia is a common condition and many think that it can be fixed by just wearing glasses.
-While glasses correct the vision they do not change the shape of the eye, requiring the patient to continue to wear corrective lenses.
-Unfortunately myopia can develop into “high” myopia, where the condition progressively worsens and if left untreated it will require stronger, thicker prescription lenses, and can lead to future eye health problems in the future, such as glaucoma, retinal detachment and cataracts1.
+Myopia is a common condition and many think that it can be fixed by just wearing glasses or contact lenses.
+While these options correct the vision, they do not change the shape of the eye, requiring the patient to continue to wear corrective lenses.
+Unfortunately, myopia can develop into “high” myopia, where the condition progressively worsens and if left untreated it will require stronger, thicker prescription lenses, and can lead to future eye health problems in the future, such as glaucoma, retinal detachment and cataracts1.

 What causes myopia?

-Lifestyle and family genetics and history are the main factors that can put your child at greater risk of developing myopia.
-It is known that Myopia runs in the family.
+Lifestyle and family genetics and history are the main factors that can put your child at greater risk of developing Myopia.
+It is known that Myopia can run in families.

 • Spending more time where vision is concentrated on near tasks for long periods such as using digital devices like an iPad, and reading.